Enforcement and Compliance, International Trade Administration, Department of Commerce.

 The product covered by the Order is wooden bedroom furniture, subject to certain exceptions.

-Thus, there is no change to the rate for the China-wide entity from the Preliminary Results.
-The existing rate for the China-wide entity is 216.01 percent.
+and have not changed the antidumping duty cash deposit rate for the China-wide entity.
+The existing antidumping duty cash deposit rate for the China-wide entity is 216.01 percent.

-For additional details, see the Issue and Decision Memorandum, which is a public document and is on file electronically via Enforcement and Compliance's Antidumping and Countervailing Duty Centralized Electronic Service System (ACCESS).
-ACCESS is available to registered users at http://access.trade.gov and in the Central Records Unit, Room B8024 of the main Department of Commerce building.
-In addition, a complete version of the Issue and Decision Memorandum can be accessed directly on the internet at http://enforcement.trade.gov/frn/index.html.
-The signed and the electronic versions of the Issue and Decision Memorandum are identical in content.
-The issue raised by the petitioners in their case brief is identified in the Appendix to this notice.
+For additional details, see the Preliminary Decision Memorandum, which is a public document and is on file electronically via Enforcement and Compliance's Antidumping and Countervailing Duty Centralized Electronic Service System (ACCESS).
+ACCESS is available to registered users at http://access.trade.gov and in the Central Records Unit, room B8024 of the main Commerce building.
+In addition, a complete version of the Preliminary Decision Memorandum can be accessed directly at http://enforcement.trade.gov/frn/index.html.
+The signed and the electronic versions of the Preliminary Decision Memorandum are identical in content.

 Cash Deposit Requirements

-The following cash deposit requirements will be effective upon publication of the final results of this administrative review for shipments of subject merchandise from China entered, or withdrawn from warehouse, for consumption on or after the publication date in the Federal Register of the final results of this review, as provided by section 751(a)(2)(C) of the Act: (1) For previously investigated or reviewed China and non-China exporters which are not under review in this segment of the proceeding but which received a separate rate in a prior segment of this proceeding, the cash deposit rate will continue to be the existing exporter-specific rate; (2) for all China exporters of subject merchandise that have not been found to be entitled to a separate rate, the cash deposit rate will be the rate for the China-wide entity, which is 216.01 percent; and (3) for all non-China exporters of subject merchandise which have not received Start Printed Page 24751their own rate, the cash deposit rate will be the rate applicable to the China exporter that supplied that non-China exporter.
+The following cash deposit requirements will be effective upon publication of the final results of this administrative review for shipments of Start Printed Page 7732subject merchandise from China entered, or withdrawn from warehouse, for consumption on or after the publication date in the Federal Register of the final results of this review, as provided by section 751(a)(2)(C) of the Act: (1) The cash deposit rates for the four companies listed above, which had no shipments of subject merchandise to the United States during the POR, will continue to be the existing cash deposit rates for those companies; (2) for previously investigated or reviewed China and non-China exporters which are not under review in this segment of the proceeding but which received a separate rate in a prior segment of this proceeding, the cash deposit rate will continue to be the existing exporter-specific rate; (3) for all China exporters of subject merchandise that have not been found to be entitled to a separate rate, the cash deposit rate will be the rate for the China-wide entity, which is 216.01 percent; and (4) for all non-China exporters of subject merchandise which have not received their own cash deposit rate, the cash deposit rate will be the rate applicable to the China exporter that supplied that non-China exporter.

 These deposit requirements, when imposed, shall remain in effect until further notice.